Pottstown Area Health & Wellness Foundation

-The area served by the Foundation includes seven sub-areas contiguous with seven public school districts within the above listed zip codes.
+The area served by the Foundation includes seven sub-areas contiguous with seven public school districts within the below zip codes.
 These seven sub-areas are located in Berks, Chester and Montgomery Counties.
 They are the Pottsgrove, Daniel Boone, Owen J. Roberts, Spring-Ford, Perkiomen Valley and Boyertown areas, and Pottstown Borough.

 Learn more about the region by reading the most recent TriCounty Area Community Health Needs Assessment.
 The assessment was conducted in 2013 and reports on the health and wellness of residents in the area served.

 Three decades later, in 2002, the Board of Directors and management of Pottstown Memorial Medical Center (PMMC) examined the hospital’s ability to fund the capital investments required to continue providing the high level of care that the community had come to expect.
 Due to the reductions in reimbursements and the competition, they decided that a change of business strategy was necessary.
 The PMMC board and management evaluated other similar regions’ solutions and recognized the benefits that would emerge by being acquired by a fiscally stronger healthcare entity.
 The PMMC board had the foresight to sell while the hospital was still producing a healthy cash flow, and many options were investigated.
 It was determined that the opportunity provided by Community Health Systems would most benefit the Pottstown area, and this resulted in a relatively high sale transaction of $80 million.

 In the Know

 Get quick, helpful answers to important questions you may have about the Foundation.